BTEC Music Performance and Technology Level 2

 What will I be doing?

-Study includes performance, recording technology, sound technology and understanding music.
-The course is practically based with an emphasis on developing skills across music-based subjects.
+Study includes performance, recording technology, sound technology and understanding music and the music industry.
+The course is practically based with an emphasis on developing skills across music-based projects.
 You also have access to a digital recording studio and industry standard performance spaces.
 You will complete project work through a variety of performance, written-work, blogs, vlogs and interactive media.

 This course is delivered through: